Government Cloud Shapes Urban Perfection

 In 2016, GMG initiated electronic license services and public credit services based on the information sharing system and government cloud infrastructure, providing a unified and systematic shared service for all departments in the city.
 Today, when applying for services at government departments, residents only need to carry one license, rather than multiple photocopies or original documents.

 The GMGIC also persuaded the authority to consider new approaches and ways of operating, including video cloud.
-More than 80,000 video surveillance signals have been connected to Guangzhou’s video cloud system, which can automatically detect important surveillance signal information.
+More than 80,000 video security signals have been connected to Guangzhou’s video cloud system, which can automatically detect important security signal information.

 The video cloud can automatically detect when construction work is being carried out against regulations, for instance at night, which is difficult to detect through inspections.
 The system can then automatically notify the police and the government.